Lists in APEX

 - Relational Operators(<,>,<=,>=)

-Lists in Apex are an ordered collection of elements used to store data in a sequence.
+A list in Apex is an ordered collection of elements used to store data in sequence.
 These elements can be any data type—primitive types, collections, sObjects, user-defined types, and built-in Apex types.

 Let’s understand Lists in Apex with examples